nicofighter45/VanadiumMod/README.md

 ### VanaMod

-Download the latest version of VanaMod (pre release are beta version, take the one name latest release: https://github.com/nicofighter45/FabricVanaMod/releases
+Download the latest version of VanaMod (pre release are beta version, take the one name latest release) : https://github.com/nicofighter45/FabricVanaMod/releases

 ### Installation